Skip to main content

 Although rail systems have advanced technologically over the past 20 years, other industries have adopted digitalization at a faster rate.
 Vital safety requirements at the core of the rail industry makes a measured approach to adoption somewhat comprehensible.

 However, as today’s domain experts approach retirement age, consider the importance of knowledge transfer to the next generation of workers, many of whom may have grown up with digital technologies and tools.
 As electromechanical engineers design with and for digital technology, some older tools run the risk of becoming obsolete.
-The industry has reached a tipping point where digital transformation is both vital and essential.
+The industry has reached a tipping point where digital transformation is vital, dynamic and essential.

-This mixing of old technology with new, as well as the shift to a more tech-driven workforce, means that the rail industry is experiencing the upheaval of a perfect storm.
-Part of this disruption is caused by the sheer variety and volume of tools from product-centric vendor solutions.
+This mixing of old technology with new, as well as the shift to a more tech-driven workforce, means that the rail industry is experiencing the upheaval of the perfect storm.
+And this was before Covid-19.
+We can also think about part of this disruption as caused by the sheer variety and volume of tools from product-centric vendor solutions.
 Although these tools may solve for a specific issue, they don’t necessarily work together or integrate with other systems.
-This adds yet another layer of complexity to the work of the maintainer.
+So, product-centric solutions adds yet another layer of complexity to the work of the maintainer.

 The answer to navigating this storm is to use an integrated technology platform that combines information from communication subsystems, central offices, waysides, and other solutions into one system.
 This seamless, vendor-agnostic approach allows the maintainer to learn one system to perform essential tasks across the authority and across operations.